 See Related: Best Travel Apps for Europe

 Main Types of Wine in Burgundy

-There are generally two main types of wines in Burgundy; red and white.
-Red Burgundy wine comes from the Pinot Noir grape variety and tends to be more full-bodied with notes of blackberry, cherry, leather, and spice.
+Burgundy generally has two main types of wines: red and white.
+Red Burgundy wine comes from the Pinot Noir grape variety and is full-bodied with blackberry, cherry, leather, and spice notes.
 White Burgundy wine is usually made from Chardonnay grapes and has a slightly acidic taste with notes of apple, pear, butter, and minerals.

-This is not to say these are the only two wines made in Burgundy, oh, no, no. The Burgundy wine region is also known for its sparkling wines, rosés, and dessert wines too.
+This is not to say these are the only two wines made in Burgundy, oh, no, no. The Burgundy wine region is known for its sparkling wines, rosés, and dessert wines.

 Classification of Burgundy Wines